aniruddhahar/URP-WaterShaders/README.md

 # URP-WaterShaders
-## Procedural Water Surface and Underwater Caustics for Unity URP
+## Procedural Water Surface and Underwater Caustics with distortion for Unity URP

-### This project demonstrates two procedural shadergraphs, for creating immersive underwater caustics and water surface with distortion.
-Both shadergraphs are meant to be used as templates for your own shaders.
+### This project demonstrates three procedural shadergraphs, for creating immersive underwater caustics and water surface with distortion.
+All shadergraphs are meant to be used as templates for your own shaders.

 ### Demo Video
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=1XAbvmTKjJI" target="_blank"><img src="http://img.youtube.com/vi/1XAbvmTKjJI/0.jpg" alt="URP-WaterShaders" width="240" height="180" border="10" /></a></p>